This post contains affiliate links – See Full Disclosure here

 Eucalyptus essential oil is commonly used to support treatment of various respiratory infections.
 Its anti-bacterial properties hinder the actions of disease-causing bacteria that cause conditions such as pneumonia, bronchitis, pulmonary tuberculosis, and whooping cough.

-If you are suffering from bronchitis, asthma or congestion, you can improve the lung function by using an inhalation tent to breathe in the eucalyptus infused steam.
-Inhaling the vapors by steam inhalation can help manage the symptoms associated of these conditions.
+If you are suffering from bronchitis, asthma or congestion, you can improve the lung function by using an inhalation tent to breathe in the eucalyptus-infused steam.
+Inhaling the vapors by steam inhalation can help manage the symptoms associated with these conditions.

 Another way to use eucalyptus essential oil to manage respiratory ailments is by massaging it onto your chest.
 You can make your own home-made vapor rub by blending together 2-3 drops eucalyptus oil and 2-3 drops peppermint oil with a tablespoon of coconut oil.
 Rub this blend gently over the chest.

 You must keep in mind though that eucalyptus oil should only be used as support therapy for respiratory infections.
 It should not be used as a replacement or substitute for any medication that your doctor prescribes, especially if the symptoms are severe.